-For the cultural side of town, you can walk the square and take in the sights.
-You can head to Texas State University and pretend you’re still in college.
-You can dive into the haunted legend of the Thompson Island Bridge.
-But my favorite thing to do is visit The Wittliff Collection on Texas State’s campus on the top floor of the library.
-This artist’s retreat has amazing works including a phenomenal collection of Lonesome Dove memorability, as the founder (Bill Wittliff) was the producer and screenwriter for this epic TV series.
+For the cultural side of town, you can always walk the square, shop at those famous outlets or head to Texas State University and pretend you’re still in college….
+But my favorite thing to do is visit The Wittliff Collection at Texas State on the top floor of the library.
+This artist’s retreat has amazing works including a phenomenal collection of Lonesome Dove memorability — museum founder Bill Wittliff was the producer and screenwriter for this epic TV series.

 Thompson Island Bridge

 Legend has it that this bridge that crosses over the San Marcos River near Sewell Park is protected by a Confederate Soldier who died here during the Civil War.
 If you float too far past the pickup point at the park, you might just find this ghostly spot.

 Once you dry off, you’re sure to be ravenous so head up the street to Herbert’s Taco Hut and grub on some delicious, authentic and secret recipes.
 The carne guisada plate is amazing and they’ve also been voted “Best Enchiladas” in Hays County multiple years running.

 For something completely different every day and completely fresh, head to the Root Cellar Cafe and Brewery just off the square.
 Everything on this chef-inspired menu is amazing.
 I always just go with the special, and I’ve never gone wrong!